 Students are able to combine employment placements in the environmental industry (e.g. environmental sampling and monitoring, pollution prevention, environmental consulting, etc.) or field/lab work with university researchers, to an academic component.

-Beyond the facilities highlighted above, the School of Geography & Earth Sciences is well equipped with analytical facilities including mass spectronmeters, X-ray fluorescence, atomic absorption, spectrometers, and gamma ray spectrometer.
+The School of Geography & Earth Sciences is well equipped with analytical facilities including mass spectrometers, X-ray fluorescence, atomic absorption, spectrometers, and gamma ray spectrometer.
 Transmission and scanning electron microscopes with elemental analysis facilities are available and commonly used.

 School facilities for Electron Spin Resonance (ESR) have been used in the study of archaeological sites, earthquake recurrence rates, coastal sediments and hominid evolution.
 There are laboratories for the study of aqueous geochemistry, experimental sedimentology, x-ray diffraction and fluorescence, rock/mineral analysis, radiochemistry, mass spectrometry and fossils.

-The school maintains a suite of geophysical equipment for the acquisition of magnetic, gravity and IP/Resistivity data.
+The School maintains a suite of geophysical equipment for the acquisition of magnetic, gravity and IP/Resistivity data.
 In addition, an industry standard computing system is used for the imaging of geophysical and remote sensing information and interpretive modeling of potential field data.